-Nissan Leaf is a 5-door compact hatchback all-electric car that has been produced by the Japanese automobile manufacturer Nissan since 2010.
+Nissan Leaf is a 5-door compact hatchback all-electric car produced by the Japanese automobile manufacturer Nissan since 2010.

-To keep the Leaf’s center of gravity as low as possible, the battery which is the heaviest part on the car was situated below the front seat and the rear passenger’s foot space.
-The Leaf’s protruding headlamp keeps the direct wind away from side mirrors which help reduce drag and noise.
-The Leaf is quiet, comfortable and good to drive.
-The Leaf accelerates from 0-100 kph in 9.9 seconds and has a top speed of 150 km/h.
+To keep the Leaf’s center of gravity as low as possible, the battery which is the heaviest part of the car was situated below the front seat and the rear passenger’s foot space.
+The Leaf’s protruding headlamp keeps the direct wind away from side mirrors which helps reduce drag and noise.

 In 2016, the Leaf was tuned again and came with a new 30 kWh battery which proved to be considerably better than the old 24 kWh.
 This new 30 kWh battery has a 160000 km (100000 miles) or 8 years warranty and in Japan, there is a battery refurbishment program.

 The Leaf comes with an SAE J1772 connector for charging on the AC main 120/220 volts.
 Charging the car for an hour on the main electricity, it regains 8 km (5 miles).
-Other trims came with a CHAdeMO port which speeds up charging as a fully discharged battery can be 80% filled in half an hour.
-However, the fast charging is not very much recommended as it shortens a battery’s life span.
+Other versions have a CHAdeMO port which speeds up charging as a fully discharged battery can be 80% filled in 30 minutes.
+However, it is not very much recommended to use fast charging as it shortens a battery’s life span.

 In 2019, the Leaf Plus was released and it came with a new larger 62 kWh battery pack that can take up to 364 km (226 miles) and a new bigger and more powerful 150 kW motor.
 The 100 kW CHAdeMO chargers can be used to charge the new battery.

 The Engine & Transmission